alonsobsd/bhyvemgr/README.md

 # Bhyvemgr
-Bhyvemgr is a simple bhyve manager GUI written in Freepascal/Lazarus on FreeBSD.
+Bhyvemgr is a bhyve management GUI written in Freepascal/Lazarus on FreeBSD.
 It needs a bunch of tools mostly installed on base system and some installed from ports/packages.
 Currently it supports only amd64.
 The main goal is be an desktop user useful app for configure and run virtual machines easily and quickly on FreeBSD host.

 # Features
 - virtual machines management